 Can multiroundrobin.com manage double/couple tournaments?

 Multiroundrobin.com can organize multi group round robin tournaments in which the composition of the teams is set by the software and it changes dynamically during the tournament.
 Groups can be set from 5 to 14 players per group and every player will play 4 matches.
-Multiroundrobin.com double tournaments are not pure round robins in which every team is set before the starting of the tournament and they play against all the other teams.
+Multiroundrobin.com double tournaments are not pure round robins in which every team is set before the starting of the tournament, and they play against all the other teams.

 How do I find a partner for a double/couple tournament?